rodrigorf/tradingview-scrap/README.md

     * url  - just pass the URL from the TradingView site.
 OBS: i only tested with one specific case that has the CCI value on the screen!!!
     * xpPath - the DOM path to the information.
 And i know this can be done in a several different ways (like CSS Selector), but xpaths for me was the faster and direct way.

 ## Be happy!
-I jsut made because some one asked, it`s straighfoward, but with small change can serve a higher purpose. :)
+I just made because some one asked, it`s straighfoward, but with small change can serve a higher purpose. :)
     EXECUTE: node run.js

 [Blog - rodrigoreisf.com.br](http://rodrigoreisf.com.br)